moq-wg/moq-transport/draft-lcurley-warp.md

 A goal of this draft is to cover a large spectrum of use-cases.
 Specifically:

 * Consolidated contribution and distribution.
-The difference between the two has historically been push versus pull.
+The primary difference between the two is the ability to fanout.
-This is an over-simplification, as the real difference is the ability to fanout, which is much easier with HTTP GET.
+How does a CDN know how to forward media to N consumers and how does it reduce the encoded bitrate during congestion?
-A single protocol can cover both use-cases with adequate information on how an intermediary should forward media.
+A single protocol can cover both use-cases provided intermediaries are informed on how to forward and drop media.

 * A configurable latency versus quality trade-off.
-The broadcaster (producer) chooses how to encode and transmit media based on the desired user experience.
+The producer (broadcaster) chooses how to encode and transmit media based on the desired user experience.
-Each viewer (consumer) chooses how long to wait for media based on their desired user experience and network.
+Each consumer (viewer) chooses how long to wait for media based on their desired user experience and network.
 We want an experience that can vary from real-time and lossy for one viewer, to delayed and loss-less for another viewer, without separate encodings or protocols.

 ## Intermediaries